wilhelmagren/finq/README.md

 </div>

 ## 🔎 Overview
-The goal of *finq* is to provide an all-in-one Python module for quantiative analysis on historical and real-time financial data.
+The goal of *finq* is to provide an all-in-one Python library for **quantitative portfolio analysis and optimization** on historical and real-time financial data.

+**NOTE:** Features are currently being determined and developed continuously.
+The repo is undergoing heavy modifications and could introduce **breaking changes** up until first major release.
+Current version is **v0.2.0**.

 ## 📦 Installation
 Either clone this repository and perform a local install with [poetry](https://github.com/python-poetry/poetry/tree/master) accordingly